 Report of the Workshop

 This one-day preparatory meeting brought together decision-makers from governments, space agencies, and other high-ranking officials to address the four thematic pillars: space economy, space society, space accessibility, and space diplomacy.
-Read here the full summary and find here all presentations made during the conference on the Session Page.
+Read here the full summary and find here all presentations made during the conference.